Mass-like invariants for asymptotically hyperbolic metrics: On the irreducible representations that appear in the classification

 where each term is viewed as an $O_\uparrow(n, 1)$-representation, splits.
 Namely, the projection $\bC[X^0, X^1, \dots, X^n] \to A(\bH^n)$ induces a vector space isomorphism

-In particular, the last equality gives the decomposition of $A(\bH^n)$ into irreducible decompositions.
-We emphasize here that this reduction is similar in spirit to the standard reduction modulo an ideal (see for example \cite{CoxLittleOShea}) but it cannot be associated to any monomial ordering.
+In particular, the last equality gives the decomposition of $A(\bH^n)$ into irreducible representations.
+We emphasize here that this reduction is similar in spirit to the standard reduction modulo an ideal (see for example \cite{CoxLittleOShea}), but it cannot be associated to any monomial ordering.
 Given $P \in \bC[X^0, X^1, \dots, X^n]$, we reduce it modulo $P_{\bH^n}$ to get a polynomial $H$ such that $\Box_X H = 0$, $H \equiv P \mod (P_{\bH^n})$.
-The algorithm is a sort of Euclidean division based on the decomposition
+This is done with the Euclidean division algorithm based on the decomposition

 We go by downward induction.
-Assume that all homogeneous components of $P$ of degree greater than $j \geq 0$ are harmonic.
-Then we can decompose the component $P_{(j)}$ of $P$ that is homogeneous of degree $j$ using the previous decomposition,
+Assume that all homogeneous components of $P$ of degree strictly greater than $j \geq 0$ are harmonic.
+We can then decompose the component $P_{(j)}$ of $P$ that is homogeneous of degree $j$ using the previous decomposition,